MattMS/my-thoughts/on/apps_for_people/README.md

 ## Define user types

-Before deciding on functionality, you need to know the users types that require it.
+Before deciding on functionality, you need to know the types of users that require it.

 Here are some of the possible user types for a messaging platform.

 - All users want to send and receive messages.

-- Users want to be able to organise and view old messages.
+- All users want to be able to organise and view old messages.

 - Group managers want to add and remove users from their group.